 - the length of time of the covenant.

 These factors are not independent and unrelated aspects of a covenant not to compete.
 On the contrary, each factor is considered in determining the reasonableness of the other factors.

 Suppose a salesperson has confidential information regarding customers over a large territory that could damage the company for several years.
 A broad anticompetitive agreement that prevents the salesperson from competing in a large area for several years might be a reasonable restraint.
 On the other hand, a broad covenant not to compete might be unreasonable if the employee has no special knowledge or skills.
 Although reasonableness must be determined on a case-by-case basis, some generalities can be seen.
 The time and area of the restriction should be no more confining than the employer can demonstrate a need for.
 An employee in one case agreed not to engage in a similar business in the United States as an employee of a competitor.
 The courts held the agreement unreasonable and oppressive on the employee, unnecessary for the protection of the employer, and void as being a restraint of trade.

 If a court deems a covenant not to compete unreasonable, the entire document usually fails.
 Courts try not to get into the business or rewriting contracts.
-If an employer draws up a anticompetitive agreement that is unduly restrictive, he has little right to complain if the court invalidates the entire document.
+(However, a court may be able to "blue pencil" the agreement to strike out unreasonable parts if the agreement has distinctly separable parts.)
+After all, if an employing company draws up a anticompetitive agreement that is unduly restrictive as to an employee, it has little right to complain if the court invalidates the entire document.

 Articles are intended to provide general information and are not legal advice or a legal opinion.
 Specific questions should be directed to an attorney at Law Firm Carolinas or to another lawyer.